Planes: Fire & Rescue: Video game

 A video game based on the film, titled Disney Planes: Fire & Rescue, was released on November 4, 2014, for Wii, Nintendo 3DS, and Wii U and was published by Little Orbit.

 Cancelled sequel and spin-offs

 In July 2017, during the D23 Expo, it was announced that a third film in the Planes series was in development.
 The film, tentatively titled Beyond the Sky, was to explore the future of aviation in outer space.
 The film had a release date of April 12, 2019.
 On March 1, 2018, it was removed from the release schedule.
 On June 28, 2018, Disneytoon Studios was shut down, ending development on the film.

 Before its closure, Disneytoon Studios also had several other films set in the Cars world on various stages of development.
 Their plans included films based on trains and boats.
 In November 2022, concept art for one of the proposed films, tentatively titled Metro, leaked online.

 Legacy

-The film's location of Piston Peak National Park served as inspiration for an upcoming area themed to Pixar's Cars franchise at Magic Kingdom.
+The film's location of Piston Peak National Park served as inspiration for an upcoming area at Magic Kingdom themed to Pixar's Cars franchise.